nanobox-io/nanobox-docs/source/providers/create/index.html.md

 1. Must implement the API spec as outlined here.

-2. Must be able to launch servers running a base Ubuntu OS.
+2. Must be able to launch servers running a base Ubuntu OS (12.04+ *without Systemd*).

-3. Servers must have both a public and private network (2 nics).
+3. Servers must have both a public and private network (2 NICs).
+NICs can be hardware-backed or virtual as long as the OS is able to see them.
+Nanobox uses these to build a virtual network (layer 2/3 vxlan) for each app.

+4. Servers must have at least of 128MB of RAM, but the recommended minimum is 512MB.
+Nanobox [platform components](/live-app-management/platform-components/) require approximately 50MB of RAM.

+5. Both virtual machines and bare metal machine work as long as the OS isn't sharing a kernel (The host can't be a docker container).

 ## API